 June is a pioneer, leader, and innovator in the health care world.
 June has over four decades of health care experience and works internationally, as well as with local, state, federal governments and community-based organizations.
 Her breadth and depth of knowledge in access and functional needs and her work as a writer, trainer, researcher, policy analyst, advocate and subject matter expert is widely known and respected.
 She has the unique ability to blend and bridge two worlds: disability lived experiences and health care.

-She also works as a co-developer of the Disability-Competent Care Self-Assessment Tool, Webinar Series: Training in Disability-Competent Care and Supports and Defining and Delivering Disability-Competent Care.
-She delivers workshops on developing disability competencies in health care covering the demographics of disability populations (prevalence, causes, function versus diagnosis, employment rates, and health disparities) compliance with the Americans with Disabilities Act (attitudinal, communication, physical, medical equipment and programmatic access), care coordination and long term support services, and stakeholder engagement.
+She works with a variety of health: facilities, plans, clinics, medical centers, systems, government projects and other consulting firms. in health care.
+June’s disability competency workshops cover the demographics of disability populations (prevalence, causes, function versus diagnosis, employment rates, and health disparities) compliance with the Americans with Disabilities Act (attitudinal, communication, physical, medical equipment and programmatic access), care coordination, long term support services and stakeholder engagement.

 Her work offers clarity, precision, and specificity in building competencies for inclusive planning and service practices.
 Examples of her impact, influence, and work includes: